Regime information for Stafford Prison

 Student Support Workers are used as an intervention when learners become disengaged to try and avoid removal from courses.
 Behaviour contracts will be actioned if deemed necessary.

 The Virtual Campus has been installed at the prison and is now hybrid.
 Tutors have received training on the use of the Virtual Campus and can utilise as part of the individual lessons.
 The Virtual Campus Coordinator will be timetabling access for all VTC, Education and the prison as a whole to utilise this valuable resource.
-It is envisaged the Virtual Campus will be a valuable resource to all learners.
+Virtual Campus is proving to be a valuable resource for residents.

 Careers information and advice (CIAS)

-CIAS is delivered by National Careers Service (NCS), a team of three advisors led by a team leader.
+CIAS is delivered by National Careers Service (NCS), a team of part time advisors led by a team leader.
 All residents have the service NCS provide explained to them during their induction in order to ensure they are aware of the learning and skills offered within the prison and how these link to opportunities upon release.
 Midsentence reviews are carried out with residents to review goals and offer support with research of employment and training opportunities pre-release.

 The PE department is managed by the Learning and Skills Manager with seven PE Supervising Officers.
 An extended and refurbished gymnasium was opened in December 2008.
 Facilities include a sports hall, fitness suites, weights rooms, classrooms, a treatment room and an outdoor synthetic surfaced playing area.
 The PE department delivers 54.5 hours of contact time per week, comprising of 33.75 hours during the core day, 8.75 hours of recreational PE in the evenings and 12 hours of supervised PE at weekends.
 Drug and Alcohol Recovery Services and General Practitioner referrals are accommodated within the PE programme.
 There are a wide range of courses available including Get Fit for Life, First Aid at Work, NOCN Weights and Active IQ.
 The Senior Support Group are in attendance three days a week and a comprehensive health champion scheme is also in place.